27 Oct How Long After Car Accident Can You Claim Injury?

 Although two years may seem like a long time, this car insurance claim time limit can pass quickly if you are not careful.
 It is always better to file a claim as soon as possible after an accident rather than run the risk of the statute of limitations expiring.

-If you or a loved one has been hurt in a Yuba City car accident, let the Law Offices of Steve Gimblin help you.
+If you or a loved one has been hurt in a Yuba City car accident, let the Steve Gimblin Personal Injury & Car Accident Lawyer help you.
 Speak to us immediately about your case, and we will get to work.
 We can ensure your insurance claim and lawsuit are filed in time and protect your rights while you focus on your recovery.

-Contact the Law Offices of Steve Gimblin today for assistance.
+Contact the Steve Gimblin Personal Injury & Car Accident Lawyer today for assistance.

 No Comments